apls777/kaggle-uw-neural-data-challenge/README.md

 For hyperparameter tuning I tried to use the [Tune](https://ray.readthedocs.io/en/latest/tune.html) framework.

-To tune a model you should have 2 configuration files in some folder:
+To tune a model you should have 2 configuration files in the `configs/multiclass/hp_tuning/` directory:
 1. A model configuration file that will be tuned: `config.yaml`.
 2. A configuration file with possible "mutations": `mutations.yaml`.